-Requirements for registration of aircraft are fully set out in the ANOTO.
-This includes who is considered to be a qualified person for registration.
-Such qualified persons 3
+Requirements relating to the registration of aircraft are fully set out in the ANOTO.

-- the Crown in right of Her Majesty's government in the United Kingdom or in right of the government of Bermuda;
+- the Crown in right of Her Majesty's government in the United Kingdom or in right of the government of the territory;

 - United Kingdom nationals;

 - nationals of any European Economic Area state;

 - bodies incorporated in any part of the Commonwealth and that have their registered office or principal place of business in any part of the Commonwealth; or